Wind-WindKids/winding/samples/storycats/winding.md

 --
-algebra_stars: landscape-orientation
+algebra_stars: page, image, landscape-oriented
 --
 As their voices wound together, the stories shimmered—pure— algebra in the stars.

-@image: -trish, -twap, -aria, +sky
+@image:
 Night sky filled with constellations of cats, birds, zebras and other animals, with mathematical equations glowing softly.
 The cats and hummingbird are nestled together, their forms now fully glowing with letters and equations.
 Bright constellations in the sky, forming thousands of triangles and shapes.
 Equations: a²+b²=c², e-ri-caa, a + b + c - c, e^iπ + 1 = 0

 --
-aria_transforms: landscape-orientation
+aria_transforms: page, image, landscape-oriented
 --
 And Aria,
 without even noticing,